BerlinUnited/berlinunited.github.io/README.md

 `mkdocs gh-deploy`

 This will modify the branch `gh-pages` and push it, which in turn we trigger github to show the new website.
 Sometimes this can take a couple of minutes.
+Do not change the gh-pages branch manually!

 ---
 ## Notes